Skip to content

 Tags

+List Records can have zero or more tags.
 A few tags are standardized with specified semantics.
 Users may also set custom tags.

 Standard Tags